aspose-drawing/aspose-drawing-reference-tutorials/drawing/english/net/rendering/alpha-blending/_index.md

 ---
 date: 2026-07-17
-description: Learn how to create transparent bitmap and save image as PNG with alpha blending using Aspose.Drawing in .NET – the fast way to generate PNG with transparency.
+description: Learn how to create a transparent PNG bitmap and save the image with alpha blending using the Aspose.Drawing .NET API – the fast way to generate PNG with transparency.
 images:
 - /net/rendering/alpha-blending/og-image.png
 keywords: